rishabh1882/Classification-with-Random-Forest/README.md

 ### Test Evaluation:
 Evaluation of the trained Random Forest model on a separate test dataset to assess its generalization capability and real-world applicability.

-This repository serves as a valuable resource for data scientists, researchers, and insurance professionals interested in leveraging Random Forest algorithms for insurance prediction tasks.
+This repository serves as a valuable resource for data scientists and researchers interested in leveraging Random Forest algorithms for prediction tasks.
 Contributions, feedback, and collaborations are welcome to enhance the model's accuracy and applicability in real-world scenarios.